 To put this in perspective, this subsidy is higher than the global average cost of BECCS, shown in the “Cost of Bioenergy CCS” graph below.
 This level of subsidy nearly doubles the U.S. tax credit under Section 45Q of the U.S. Internal Revenue Code—an ambitious government policy which provides $85/ton CO2 captured.

-With this strong subsidy in place, bioenergy with carbon capture and storage (BECCS) grows rapidly in En-ROADS—averaging ~48% annual growth between 2035-2040, then slowing to ~12% per year from 2041-2050, shown in the “Primary Energy with CCS by Source” graph (left, under Graphs > Primary Energy Demand—Totals).
-By 2080, this results in 0.32 gigatons of CO2—or 320 million tons (Mt) CO2—captured each year from bioenergy plants around the world (right, under Graphs > CO2 Emissions).
+With this strong subsidy in place, bioenergy with carbon capture and storage (BECCS) grows rapidly in En-ROADS, as shown in the “Primary Energy with CCS by Source” graph (left, under Graphs > Primary Energy Demand—Totals).
+By 2080, this results in 0.46 gigatons of CO2—or 460 million tons (Mt) CO2—captured each year from bioenergy plants around the world (right, under Graphs > CO2 Emissions).1

 What is the impact of BECCS on emissions and the climate?